 A huge percentage of the population, up to 40%, can’t effectively convert carrots (or carotenoids) into retinol inside the body.
 The message the public gets is to eat a carrot for vitamin A. However, this isn’t effective for everyone.
-New research finds these gene variations in vitamin A metabolism are quite common (R).
+New research finds these gene variations in vitamin A metabolism is quite common (R).
 Consider this fact: about 70-90% of retinol, or active vitamin A, is absorbed, but even under optimal circumstances, only 3% or less of carotenes are absorbed.
 This is an average (R).

 Healthy Holiday Tips to Get More Vitamin A

 Enjoy organ meats and giblets from your turkey.
 They are the best sources of active vitamin A at the table on Thanksgiving (R).
-Carotenes, like beta-carotene, have vitamin A potential but aren’t active vitamin A.
+Carotenes, like beta-carotene, have vitamin A potential but aren’t active in vitamin A.